Oxycodone hydrochloride and naloxone hydrochloride anhydrous

 Tell your doctor if you have used an opioid before.

-Using TARGIN tablets after using higher doses of other opioids may lead to withdrawal symptoms.
+Using TARGIN tablets after using higher doses of other opioids may lead to withdrawal symptoms or diarrhoea.

 If you have not told your doctor about any of the above, tell them before you take any TARGIN tablets.